norlandrhagen/CMAP/tutorials/lagrangian.rst

 ===================

 Code Tutorial
 ^^^^^^^^^^^^^

-**Create a regional map using satellite and modeled data**
+**Colocalize a Lagrangian path with model and satellite data**

+As far as oceanic observation methodology is concerned, one can consider two major class of observations:

+- Eulerian
+- Lagrangian

+Eulerian measurements are made at a fixed frame of reference which means the sensor is fixed at a given location and fluid is passing by.
+Lagrangian measurements are made from the perspective of water parcels which means the sensor propagates with the flow.
+This example demonstrates how to advect a passive tracer (massless particle) with the flow and construct a Lagrangian path.
+We then colocalize the Lagrangian path with other data sets (SST satellite and model-generated diazotroph concentration) to simulate a Lagrangian measurement.

 Notes:

-The Pisces model is a weekly-averaged global model with spatial resolution  1/2° X 1/2°  (data is available only at one-week intervals).
+- Darwin_Climatology is a monthly climatology version of the Darwin model with spatial resolution 1/2° X 1/2°

-Satellite SST data set is a daily-global product with spatial resolution  1/4° X 1/4° .
+- Satellite SST data set is a daily-global product with spatial resolution  1/4° X 1/4° .

 Jupyter_